Unsupervised embedding of trajectories captures the latent structure of scientific migration: Results

-The embedding space encodes the prestige hierarchy of U.S. universities that are coherent with real-world university rankings.
+The embedding space encodes the prestige hierarchy of U.S. universities that is coherent with real-world university rankings.
 The embedding-based ranking is strongly correlated with the Times ranking (Spearman's $\rho = 0.73$, Fig.~\ref{fig:semaxis}a).
-For reference, the correlation between the Times ranking and the publication impact scores from the Leiden Ranking~\autocite{waltman2012leidenrankings}, a bibliometrically-based university ranking, is 0.87 (Spearman's $\rho$, Fig.~\ref{fig:semaxis}b).
+They are also strongly correlated with the mean normalized citation score of university's research output outlined in the Leiden rankings~\cite{waltman2012leidenrankings} (Spearman's $\rho = 0.77$, Fig.~\ref{fig:supp:semaxis_compare_leiden}b).
+For reference, the correlation between the Times and the Leiden rankings is 0.87 (Spearman's $\rho$, Fig.~\ref{fig:semaxis}b).
 The correlation between the embedding-based ranking and the Times ranking is robust regardless of the number of organizations used to define the axes (Fig.~\ref{fig:supp:semaxis_compare}), such that even using only the single top-ranked and bottom-ranked universities produces a ranking that is significantly correlated with the Times ranking (Spearman's $\rho = 0.46$, Fig.~\ref{fig:supp:semaxis_compare}a).
-The correlation is also comparable to more direct measures such as node strength (sum of edge weights, Spearman's $\rho = 0.73$) and eigenvector centrality (Spearman's $\rho = 0.76$, see \SI) from the mobility network.
+The correlation is also comparable to more direct measures such as node strength (sum of edge weights, Spearman's $\rho = 0.73$) and eigenvector centrality (Spearman's $\rho = 0.76$, see \SI) from the migration network.
 The strongest outliers that were ranked more highly in the Times ranking than in the embedding-based ranking tend to be large state universities such as Arizona State University and the University of Florida.
-Those ranked higher in the embedding-based ranking tend to be relatively-small universities near major urban areas such as the University of San Francisco and the University of Maryland Baltimore County, possibly reflecting exchanges of scholars with nearby high-ranked institutions at these locations.
-In sum, our results suggest that the embedding space is capable of capturing information about academic prestige, even when the representation is learned using data without explicit information on the direction of mobility (as in other formal models~\autocite{clauset2015hierarchy}), or prestige.
+The institution higher in the embedding-based ranking tend to be relatively-small universities near major urban areas such as the University of San Francisco and the University of Maryland Baltimore County, possibly reflecting exchanges of scholars with nearby highly-ranked institutions at these locations.
+This analysis is not limited to the United States.
+Among the ten countries with the most universities represented in the Leiden rankings, all except for China have a Spearman's $\rho \geq 0.5$ between their prestige axis and the relative rankings of their universities (see Table.~\ref{table:supp:semaxis_prestige_bycountry}).
+In sum, our results suggest that the embedding space is capable of capturing information about academic prestige, even when the representation is learned using data without explicit information on the direction of migration (as in other formal models~\cite{clauset2015hierarchy}), or prestige.